The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Determinants of algebras

 \subsection{Determinants and pseudocharacters}

 We end this paragraph by a comparison between determinants and pseudocharacters.
 Let us start with the following result, whose conclusion will be actually sharpened below.

-\begin{prop} The map $\Det \mapsto \Tr$ defined in \S~\ref{polid} induces a injection between the set of $d$-dimensional $A$-valued determinants on $R$ and the set of $d$-dimensional $A$-valued pseudocharacters on $R$.
+\begin{prop} The map $\Det \mapsto \Tr$ defined in \S~\ref{polid} induces an injection between the set of $d$-dimensional $A$-valued determinants on $R$ and the set of $d$-dimensional $A$-valued pseudocharacters on $R$.
 When $A$ is a $\Q$-algebra, it is a bijection.

 \end{prop}